-C grade in year 10 PE, C grade in year 10 ODE - attended year 10 ODE camp.

-Students are encouraged to engage in outdoor adventure activities.
+C grade in ye grade in year 10 PE, C grade in year 10 ODE - attended year 10 ODE camp.
+Description and content Unit 1 Students are encouraged to engage in outdoor adventure activities.
 An experiential approach is used to discover what being active in the environment is all about.
 Students are introduced to outdoor adventure activities where they can develop and improve technical skills and apply appropriate practices to ensure safe participation.
 They understand basic planning and organisational requirements necessary for them to participate in safe, short duration excursions/expeditions in selected outdoor activities.
-They begin developing skills in roping Unit 1 and navigation.
+They begin developing skills in roping and navigation.
 Students are introduced to personal skills and interpersonal skills, including self-awareness, communication and leadership.
 Features of natural environments and examples of local environmental management and 'Leave No Trace' principles are introduced.
-Practical: Kayaking lessons Expedition: Subject to change due to availability/health advice Students must be able to swim 200m in under 5 minutes and tread water for 5 minutes.
-This unit offers the opportunity to engage in a range of outdoor activities that pose challenges and encourage students to step outside their comfort zone.
+Practical: Kayaking day trip Expedition: 3-day Kayaking expedition (TBA) Students must be able to swim 200m in under 5 minutes and tread water for 5 minutes.
+Unit 2 This unit offers the opportunity to engage in a range of outdoor activities that pose challenges and encourage students to step outside their comfort zone.
 Students consider planning and resource requirements related to extended excursions/short-duration expeditions.
 They are introduced to simple risk assessment models to assist decision making and apply safe practices to cope with challenging situations and environments.
-They develop time management and Unit 2 goal setting skills to work with others and explore strategies for building group relationships.
+They develop time management and goal setting skills to work with others and explore strategies for building group relationships.
 They understand the main styles of leadership and how to use strategies to promote effective groups.
 Features of natural environments and components of the weather are introduced.
 Conservation, biodiversity and environmental management plans are also introduced.
-Practical: Navigation, pacing, camp craft, expedition planning Expedition: Bush walking on the Bibbulmun Track
+Practical: Navigation, pacing, camp craft, expedition planning Expedition: Bush walking on the Cape to Cape Track.

-- Investigation (25%)

-- Performance (50%)

-- Response (25%)

-- Additional Course Cost

-- Approximately \$300 (for the year)
+Assessment Additional Course Cost Course code Investigation (25%)Performance (50%)Response (25%) Approximately \$350 (for the year) • GEOED

-- Course code

-- GEOED